What is the value of my uninsured motorist claim?

 Who are You as a Person?

 If you look and sound like a believable person who was injured, the arbitrator will be more inclined to award you the proper compensation.
 You will be penalized with an insufficient award if you are evasive, shifty, slovenly, or downright untruthful.
 Tell the truth.
 Dress well.
 Look the arbitrator in the eye.
 If you had an old back injury aggravated in this incident, you must tell the doctors and the insurance company.
 If your back healed from the old incident, tell them that and you will have more credibility.
-In sum, if you look and sound likable and believable, you increase your chance to obtain fair compensation for your uninsured motorist claim.
+In sum, if you look and sound likable and believable, you increase your chance of obtaining fair compensation for your uninsured motorist claim.

 Your Insurance Policy Limits